Chymyst/chymyst-core/docs/chymyst_game_of_life.md

 # Game of Life

-Let us implement the famous [Game of Life](http://ddi.cs.uni-potsdam.de/HyFISCH/Produzieren/lis_projekt/proj_gamelife/ConwayScientificAmerican.htm) as a concurrent computation in the chemical machine.
+Let us implement Conway's famous [Game of Life](http://ddi.cs.uni-potsdam.de/HyFISCH/Produzieren/lis_projekt/proj_gamelife/ConwayScientificAmerican.htm) as a concurrent computation in the chemical machine.

 Our goal is to make use of concurrency as much as possible.
 An elementary computation in the Game of Life is to determine the next state of a cell, given its present state and the present states of its 8 neighbor cells.